guychouk/dotfiles/README.md

 --regex-YAML=/operationId:[ \t]*['"]?([^'"\n]+)['"]?$/\1/o,operation/
 ```

-## Snippets

-To handle snippets, I use the `home/scripts/snip` script to parse the `home/snippets.txt` file, pipe them to `fzf` for easy search and when a snippet is selected, it pipes it to vim for further editing if needed.
-When done, it copies the edited snippet so it's available in my clipboard.

-## Window Tiling

-I'm not a fan of "spaces" or whatchamacallit on macOS, I prefer my ⌘-Tab to move between windows, an old bad habit from my Windows days I guess (what can I say I miss Alt-Tab).
-Since I like to work on only one desktop, I use [spectacle](https://github.com/eczarny/spectacle) for window tiling.

 ## That's it really

-This pretty much concludes the most critical pieces of software, the rest are my configurations for programs such as `curl`, `git`, [`yazi`](https://github.com/sxyazi/yazi) which is a terminal file manager, and various others.
+This pretty much concludes the most critical pieces of software, the rest are my configurations for programs such as `curl`, `git`, [`yazi`](https://github.com/sxyazi/yazi), and various others.

 There's also my `home/scripts` directory with various documented scripts to check out.

 Thanks for sticking with me this far!
 I hope you find something useful in this repo.
-And if not, well here's a consolation cookie 🍪.
+And if not, well, here's a consolation cookie 🍪.